Now Reading

 things to do in Tasmania

-Have you considered the island state of Tasmania, located near the very popular Bass Strait?
 Separated from mainland Australia by the Bass Strait, Tasmania is exactly 240 km away from the mainland, in the south.
-So why spend all your time touring the mainland when you can visit this hidden gem for a few days?
+So when you have that spare time, do not waste it touring the mainland.
+Because you can visit this for a few days?

 10 Best Things To Do In Tasmania In 2022: